X

 | Frequency | 5–10% of all statin users | <0.1% | <0.01% |

-An important scientific finding that many patients are unaware of: in controlled trials (SAMSON trial, StatinWISE) patients report similarly frequent muscle pains under statin and under placebo — when they do not know which they are taking.
-When patients know they are taking a statin, complaints increase through the nocebo effect (negative expectation).
-This does not mean statin-related muscle pain is imaginary — genuine myopathy exists.
-But it does mean a CK value should be measured before stopping the statin.
-With a normal CK, re-challenge (another trial with the same or a lower dose) or switching to a different statin (rosuvastatin, pravastatin) is worthwhile.
+An important scientific finding that many patients do not know: in controlled studies (the SAMSON study, StatinWISE) patients report similarly frequent muscle pain on a statin and on placebo – when they do not know what they are taking.
+When patients do know, however, that they are taking a statin, the complaints rise through the nocebo effect (a negative expectation).
+This does not mean that statin muscle pain is imagined – real myopathies exist.
+But it means that a CK value should be measured before the statin is stopped.
+With a normal CK, a re-challenge (a renewed attempt with the same or a lower dose) or a switch to another statin (rosuvastatin, pravastatin) is worthwhile.

 Apart from muscle pain, simvastatin has a manageable side effect profile.
-Two points deserve particular attention: the mildly elevated diabetes risk (a class effect of all statins) and sleep disturbances due to simvastatin's lipophilicity.
+Two points deserve particular attention: the slightly increased diabetes risk (a class effect of all statins) and sleep disturbances through the lipophilicity of simvastatin.

 | Side effect | Frequency | Note |